archiron/quickValidationsNG/README.md

 git clone https://github.com/archiron/quickValidationsNG quickValidationsNG
 git clone https://github.com/archiron/ChiLib_CMS_Validation ChiLib_CMS_Validation
 cd quickValidationsNG/
 preparation of the config.py file (see later).
 You have a a config.py.test file that you can use with the command : cp config.py.test config.py
+do not forget to update the KS_reference_release (if needed) and the Validation_reference with the corrects link which is given at the end of the mail dedicated to the validation.

 #### launch the validation :
 then, when the config.py file is ready, you can launch the validation with :